 About Sarah Coles

-Sarah Coles is a Partner at Irwin Mitchell.
-She specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases.
+Sarah Coles is Head of the Leeds Medical Negligence Team.
+She is a Partner and specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases and her team supports all types of medical negligence issues.

-Sarah had a years career break in 2008/9 and moved back to Yorkshire starting work for Irwin Mitchell in the Leeds office in September 2009.
-Sarah has handled a vast array of cases over the past 16 years including still birth cases; child meningitis cases; delayed diagnosis of cancers; spinal injuries from failure to diagnose spinal abscesses; damage caused due to general surgery; and gynaecological and fertility cases.
+Sarah had a years career break in 2008/9 to do volunteer work in Africa alongside travelling.
+She moved back to Yorkshire starting work for Irwin Mitchell in the Leeds office in September 2009.
+Sarah has handled a vast array of cases over the past 22 years including still birth cases; sepsis cases, encephalitis, child meningitis cases; delayed diagnosis of cancers; spinal injuries from failure to diagnose spinal abscesses; damage caused due to general surgery; and gynaecological and fertility cases.

 Her special interest is in still birth cases, amputation cases and brain injury cases including damage caused by excessive force in forceps delivery, anaesthetic damage and cerebral palsy cases some dating back to the 1950s.

 Sarah has been a member of the Law Society Clinical Negligence Panel Accreditation Scheme from 2003 to date.
-She is a member of APIL with Fellow status.
+She is a member of APIL and on the APIL Clinical Negligence Specialist Accreditation and Assessor Scheme in September 2018.
+Sarah is also a member of the AVMA Specialist Clinical Negligence Panel.